Welcome to WarComposers.co.uk, a site dedicated to retelling the stories of the generation of classical composers who fought in World War I.

 We quite rightly hear a lot about the ‘war poets’ of World War I, but less well known are the war composers.
 Almost a whole generation of young composers volunteered to fight in the Great War, many whom did not survive or were permanently affected by that conflict.

 The site launched in August 2013 and aims to present a unified resource of biographies and related materials about the composers who fought in World War 1.

-The War Composers blog has also been updated, with notes on a few WWI composers about whom details are obscure, such as Herbert Matheson.
+The War Composers blog features notes and queries on a few WWI composers about whom details are obscure, as well as a look at WWII composers.